jojo157/learning-platform/README.md

 - I used this [Blog](https://blog.teclado.com/flashing-messages-with-flask/) for help with add different categories for flash messages for style purposes.
 - I used this [tutorial](https://www.youtube.com/watch?v=QKcVjdLEX_s) for learning purposes of using fetch with flask.
-- I used this [resource](https://stackoverflow.com/questions/34548311/data-from-textarea-with-line-breaks-to-database)to solve the issue where the white space on submitting an article was not being preserved.
+- I used this [resource](https://stackoverflow.com/questions/34548311/data-from-textarea-with-line-breaks-to-database) to solve the issue where the white space on submitting an article was not being preserved.
 - I used this users [code](https://stackoverflow.com/questions/32237379/python-flask-redirect-to-https-from-http) to convert http to https.
 - Sean from tutoring for the JavaScript code that prevents only space characters being validated on a text area input.